junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He sneaks out of the door without a sound, closing it carefully behind him.

-The street is empty, the night air fresh.
+The street is empty, the night air a little chilling but not cold.
 The moon is bright and round, hanging right over his head, shining the road silvery.
 He follows the road leading to the city square.

-There is nothing there.
+There is no angel there -- or any sign of one.

 Whatever he's been expecting to see, whatever he's been bracing himself to prepare for, there is nothing to find.
-No sign of destruction, no sign of divinity, no sign of what the men of the city had done to the angel, for there is no sign of the angel at all.
+No sign of destruction, no sign of divinity, no sign of what the men of the city must had done to the angel.
+There is no sign of the angel at all.

 He lingers around the square aimlessly, then starts wandering along the street.
 There is no high-pitched angel sound anywhere, even if he walks close to the houses, tilting his head to listen carefully inside.
 The angel has disappeared, as if it never has arrived in the city.

 He pauses at the door of his house for a moment, hesitating.
 From where he stands, Dean can see their neighbor Martin's house, bigger and taller than theirs, having two floors rather than one, the kind that can host a fancy guest room and a luxurious well-equipped underground cellar.
-He can almost practically smell the corruption and hedonism from this distance.
+He can practically smell the corruption and hedonism from this distance.

 He does not go into his own house.